 You can view your exam results within six months of announcement of the grades.
 You can make photocopies of the exam papers when viewing your results, but you are not allowed to take the original documents home with you.

 Your Legal Rights with Regard to Examinations

 In principle, it is not possible to file any appeals against grades received for completed examinations.
-If any substantial shortcomings occurr during an examination, however (e.g. a fire alarm or a similar incident), students with a failing grade may submit an application for annulment of the examination within two weeks of announcement of the grades.
-This application must be submitted to the Study Regulations & Credit Transfer office (Study Service Center, LC building, level 2, counter 3) within two weeks of announcement of the grades.
+If any substantial shortcomings occurr during an examination, however (e.g. a fire alarm or a similar incident), students with a failing grade may submit an application for annulment of the examination within four weeks of announcement of the grades.
+This application must be submitted to the Study Regulations & Credit Transfer office (Study Service Center, LC building, level 2, counter 3) within four weeks of announcement of the grades.
 The application must clearly state and explain the alleged substantial shortcomings that are claimed to have invalidated the examination.
 Examinations that are declared void will not be counted as a lost examination attempt.
 Here can you find more information on the Conduct of Examinations and Dealing with Cheating and Fraud

 If a student is found to be cheating or to have cheated during an exam (e.g. using a crib sheet or other unauthorized aids), a procedure for invalidating the exam in question will be initiated.
 Exams declared void because of cheating will count as a lost examination attempt.
 Invalidation procedures are initiated by Study Regulations & Credit Transfer and implemented in cooperation with the Study Support office.
 If a student attempts to take an exam on behalf of another student, he or she will – without exception – be reported to the public prosecutor’s office for charges of forgery, which may result in a criminal record.